-Breaking the generational cycle of homelessness
+Breaking the generational cycle of housing instability

 Adverse Childhood Experiences (ACEs) were first identified when researchers looking at health care data discovered poor health and mental health outcomes for adults who reported ten specific adverse experiences during childhood.